-At Edwards, we envision a future where all patients in need have access to high quality cardiovascular care.
-To that end, we strive to demonstrate that our therapies are not only clinically impactful for patients, but also cost-effective for healthcare systems.
+At Edwards, we envision a future where all patients have access to high quality cardiovascular care.
+To that end, we strive to demonstrate that our therapies are not only clinically impactful for patients, but also add value to healthcare systems.
 Cardiovascular care innovations can pose a challenge when healthcare systems are unequipped to quickly adopt new technologies that improve patient care.
-We seek to bridge this gap by providing health economic data and tools to hospitals and healthcare systems implementing our therapies.
+We seek to bridge this gap by providing health economic data and tools to hospitals and healthcare systems adopting our therapies.

-Edwards has a Global Health Economics and Reimbursement (GHER) team with a mission of increasing patient access by developing and defining the related clinical and economic data that healthcare decision-makers need.
+The mission of the Global Health Economics and Reimbursement ("GHER") team is to increase patient access to structural heart and critical care technologies.
 Our dedicated GHER staff support customers' and healthcare systems' efforts to improve patient outcomes and reduce costs.